-ILC (A Floor) - silent / quiet work and bookable room for group work.
+ILC (A Floor) - silent / quiet work.

 STEM break out spaces (B floor ILC 2 and C floor Lab 11) - quiet work.
 Not a social space.
 Subject areas (Art, DT, etc.) - quiet work on subject assignments.

 Dining room and common room - social space / group work / chat / eat / drink.
 Please vacate the Dining room at break and lunch if you want to socialise or study.
 We need the space for students to eat.